Best Way to Pay Off Debt Step by Step

 • Redirect bonuses or refunds to debt

-See also Debt Payoff Motivation That Actually Works
+See also Debt Payoff Motivation Quotes That Work: Quick Wins

 My Personal Rule